 - Boosts mood, reduces anxiety and fatigue

-Again, 15 repetitions and 10 sets may seem like a lot, but it is only going to take you a few minutes.
+Again, my translation asked for 15 repetitions and 10 sets which seems like a lot, even if it would only take a few minutes.
 When reading around on the Bridge exercise, you’ll probably see more recommendations that there should be an active movement (the lift) then a static hold.
-If you would prefer to do it this way, then I suggest interpreting the instructions as 15 repetitions, HOLDING for 10 seconds each time.
+I agree.
+So to do it this way, I suggest interpreting the instructions as 15 repetitions, HOLDING the active stretch for 10 seconds each time.

 4. Squats – 15 repetitions x 3 sets.
 Squats are good.
 There, I’ve said it.
 There aren’t many exercises that recruit so many muscles at the same time as the squat, and they are most definitely NOT just for bodybuilders!
 Aside from the multitude of other benefits, the squat is a “real world” exercise, i.e. they help you perform your day to day activities.

 HERE is a great article on the squat.

 With many of the same benefits as the Bridge, squatting will also: